 - Keep videos short to encourage more views.
 The #ForYou feed algorithm is based on watch time, so the longer viewers stay engaged, the better.
 Longer videos mean watch time ratios will be lower.

-- Connect Shopify stores to TikTok to use their Shoppable TikTok videos and allow for easier consumer checkout.
+- Shopify merchant?
+Connect Shopify stores to TikTok to use their Shoppable TikTok videos and allow for easier consumer checkout.

 Bonus: eCommerce TikTok Account Highlight

-As you can see there are quite a few options when it comes to TikTok ads for eCommerce.
-With the right strategy, eCommerce brands can really capitalize on awareness and engagement like Gymshark has done.
-However, like with any new marketing channel, you will want to test TikTok for your specific audience and niche before throwing huge budgets at it.
+However, like with any new social media marketing or PPC channel, you will want to test TikTok for your specific audience and niche before throwing huge budgets at it.

 Nicole is a content writer at StoreYa with over sixteen years experience and flair for storytelling.
 She runs on a healthy dose of caffeine and enthusiasm.
 When she's not researching the next content trend or creating informative small business content, she's an avid beachgoer, coffee shop junkie and hangs out on LinkedIn.

 Recommended articlesFacebook Ads for eCommerce: 16 Strategies, Examples & Tips How to Build a Winning eCommerce Ads Strategy Google Ads for eCommerce: Everything You Need to Know 10X Your Traffic with PPC Management Software